djprofessorkash/ds-project-maker/README.md

 ## Dependencies

-List any external dependencies for your project here, including relevant in-line links as needed.
+`TODO`: **List any external dependencies for your project here, including relevant in-line links as needed.**

 General dependencies, such as `NumPy` and `Pandas`, are listed below.